C2-Labs/k8-training-c2/README.md

 5) Click "Run in Cloud Shell" to open the CLI prompt
 6) If prompted, click "Start Cloud Shell"
 7) It should load a command to start the shell, press Enter to execute the command
-8) You should not have interactive login to Google Cloud and the Kubernetes cluster
+8) You should now have interactive login to Google Cloud and the Kubernetes cluster

 ### Step 2

 Deploy our demo app into the Kubernetes cluster in a highly available configuration with 3 nodes:

-1) Access the deployment at https://atlasc2.blob.core.windows.net/kub8-c2labs/k8training-deployment.yaml
+1) Access the deployment configuration file at https://atlasc2.blob.core.windows.net/kub8-c2labs/k8training-deployment.yaml
 2) Each student will have their own file; for example; https://atlasc2.blob.core.windows.net/kub8-c2labs/k8training-deployment-student1.yaml
 3) We will number off in class and you will grab the appropriate file for your number (up to 12 available)
 4) Execute the following command in Google Cloud Shell: kubectl apply -f https://atlasc2.blob.core.windows.net/kub8-c2labs/k8training-deployment-student#.yaml